 \subsection{SumCheck}

-SumCheck~\cite{sumcheck} is a round-based Interactive Proof (IP) protocol where a prover, $\mathcal{P}$, attempts to convince a verifier, $\mathcal{V}$, that the sum of a multivariate polynomial, $f(X_1, \ldots,X_\mu)$, over the \textit{boolean hypercube} (all boolean values of $X_i \ldots X_\mu$) equals a claimed value, $C$.
-The protocol proceeds in $\mu$ rounds, one for each variable of the polynomial.
-In each round $i$, $\mathcal{P}$ sends $\mathcal{V}$ a univariate polynomial:
+SumCheck~\cite{sumcheck} is a round-based interactive protocol where a prover $\mathcal{P}$ convinces a verifier $\mathcal{V}$ that the sum of a multivariate polynomial, $f(X_1, \ldots,X_\mu)$, over the \textit{boolean hypercube} (all boolean values of $X_i \ldots X_\mu$) equals a claimed value $C$.
+The protocol proceeds in $\mu$ rounds, one per variable.
+In round $i$, $\mathcal{P}$ sends a univariate polynomial